open-quantum-safe/oqs-demos/postgresql/README.md

 The default value is `x25519:x448:prime256v1:secp384r1:mlkem512:mlkem768:mlkem1024:X25519MLKEM768:SecP256r1MLKEM768` enabling ML-KEM variants alongside classic key exchange algorithms.
 For the full list of supported PQ KEM algorithms see [the oqs-provider algorithm documentation](https://github.com/open-quantum-safe/oqs-provider#algorithms).

 Note: On PostgreSQL 18+, the `ssl_groups` parameter in `postgresql.conf` controls the actual groups offered by the server.
-The entrypoint script automatically configures `ssl_groups = 'X25519MLKEM768:X25519:prime256v1:secp384r1'` for PostgreSQL 18+.
+The entrypoint script automatically configures `ssl_groups` using the `DEFAULT_GROUPS` environment variable for PostgreSQL 18+.

 ### ALPINE_VERSION